twigphp/Twig/doc/templates.rst

 * *Notepad++* via the `Notepad++ Twig Highlighter`_
 * *Emacs* via `web-mode.el`_
 * *Atom* via the `PHP-twig for atom`_
-* *Visual Studio Code* via the `Twig pack`_ or the `Modern Twig`_
+* *Visual Studio Code* via the `Twig pack`_ or `Modern Twig`_

-There is the `Twig Language Server`_ that provides some language features like syntax highlighting, diagnostics, auto complete, etc.
+You might also be interested in:

-Also, `TwigFiddle`_ is an online service that allows you to execute Twig templates from a browser; it supports all versions of Twig.
+* `TwigFiddle`_: an online service that allows you to execute Twig templates from a browser; it supports all versions of Twig

+* `Twig Language Server`_: provides some language features like syntax highlighting, diagnostics, auto complete, ...

 Variables
 ---------